'PGCE with QTS' - What to Expect

 - Being issued a timetable which has been planned to meet your individual course needs, keeping your current ability and progress in mind.

-- Being provided with the tools to work effectively; including a laptop for communication, planning and lesson delivery.
+- Being provided with the tools to work effectively; including a laptop for communication, planning and lesson delivery (or access to a laptop, device or computer when on the school site).

 - Opportunities for our trainees to take part in wider school activities and events; including taking part in school INSET/training days.